What we do

 Armed Violence Reduction

-DDG’s Armed Violence Reduction operations are based on the Geneva Declaration of Armed Violence and Development and OECD Armed Violence Lens that depicts the essence of the elements and levels that shape patterns of armed violence:
+DDG’s Armed Violence Reduction operations are based on the Geneva Declaration of Armed Violence and Development and the Organisation for Economic Co-operation and Development (OECD) Armed Violence Lens, which depicts the essence of the elements and levels that shape patterns of armed violence:

 - Institutions: DDG works to positively impact formal institutions and informal cultural norms, rules and practices that can protect against or enable violence.